kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ## Summary

 This KEP tries to speed up the way that volumes (incl. persistent volumes) are made available to Pods on systems with SELinux in enforcing mode.
-Current way includes recursive relabeling of all files on a volume before a container can be started.
-This is slow for large volumes.
+Currently, the container runtime recursive relabels all files on a volume before a container can be started.
+This is slow for volumes with large amount of directories and files.

 We propose to use mount option `-o context=XYZ` to set SELinux context of all files on a volume, without recursive walk through the volume.
 The enhancement describes situations when such option can/cannot be used, why it's Kubernetes who must care about such a mount option, and possible breaking changes of the new Kubernetes behavior.